On Existence of Truthful Fair Cake Cutting Mechanisms: Conclusion and Future Work

-To circumvent this impossibility result and provide a solution that has certain degree of truthfulness in practice, we have proposed a new truthful notion called \emph{risk-averse truthfulness}, which is motivated by the strategy-proofness that the I-cut-you-choose mechanism possesses.
-We have shown that some well-known cake cutting algorithms do not satisfy this truthful criterion, and we have provided a risk-averse truthful envy-free mechanism, and a risk-averse truthful proportional mechanism with connected pieces.
+For relaxing dominant-strategy truthfulness, we have proposed a new truthful notion called \emph{(proportionally) risk-averse truthfulness}, which is motivated by the truthful property that the I-cut-you-choose mechanism possesses.
+We have shown that some well-known cake cutting algorithms do not satisfy this truthful criterion.
+We have provided a proportionally risk-averse truthful and envy-free mechanism and a proportionally risk-averse truthful mechanism that always outputs allocations with connected pieces.